Blueberry Season in Poland and Europe

 In the past, the ‘Bluecrop’ variety dominated the blueberry market, causing prices to drop dramatically today during its fruiting period.
 This makes it necessary to invest in varieties whose fruit mature outside of the so-called ‘bluecrop spike’.
 It is also important to grow new varieties with better fruit quality parameters than Bluecrop, i.e. larger and tastier and with a good shelf life throughout the marketing process.

 With the current collapse of the apple market, a tendency can be noticed among its participants to change their crop profile.
 It is the production of berries, including highbush blueberries, that is the main direction where they look for alternative solutions.
 With the growing demand for blueberries, the growers that will invest in the right varieties are believed to assure the profitability of their crops confidently in the next few years.
 Currently, an average statistical Polish consumer eats 200 grams of blueberries a year, while an American eats 1.5 kg.
 Consumers stopped treating these berries as a side dish or dessert, but as a major fruit food since the time they became more commercially available.
 Dietary changes are also noticeable: salty and sugary snacks are being replaced with healthy substitutes, such as fresh fruit.
+In other words, the demand is not limited only to the traditional blueberry season.

 Among European countries, the highest increase in blueberry production has been recorded in Spain, followed closely by Poland.
 Developing countries that aspire to have many plantings are also popping up, including Ukraine, Serbia and Romania.
 Being new markets, their situation is a little different because they are starting production from scratch.
 However, they own plenty of capital to invest, as growers are able to establish large plantings right away, up to 50 ha at a time.
 This is why Polish plantations must bring upgrades and adapt to market requirements if they are to stay competitive.